 Get exclusive member benefits & effect social change.
 Join Today

-Pulmonary coccidioidomycosis is an infection in the lungs that is caused by the fungus Coccidioides.
+Pulmonary coccidioidomycosis is an infection in the lungs caused by the fungus Coccidioides.
 Coccidioidomycosis is commonly called valley fever.
 You can get valley fever by inhaling spores from Coccidioides immitis and Coccidioides posadasii fungi.
 The spores are so small that you cannot see them.
 Valley fever fungi are commonly found in soil in the desert regions of the southwestern United States and in Central and South America.

 Acute coccidioidomycosis is a mild form of the infection.
 Symptoms of the acute infection begin one to three weeks after inhaling the fungal spores and may go unnoticed.
 It usually goes away without treatment.
+Occasionally, it can disseminate into the body, causing infections in the skin, bone, heart, and central nervous system.
+These infections will require treatment.

 The majority of people infected with this fungus do not develop the chronic form of pulmonary coccidioidomycosis.